jwestfall69/openkey-kabuki/README.md

 | 100nf / 0.1uf SMD Ceramic Capacitor 0805 Size | | | | |
 | 5 Position Slide Switch | Würth Elektronik 416131160805 | [732-3855-2-ND](https://www.digikey.com/en/products/detail/w%C3%BCrth-elektronik/416131160805/3174531) | [710-416131160805](https://www.mouser.com/ProductDetail/Wurth-Elektronik/416131160805?qs=2kOmHSv6VfT1rqUsojuQog%3D%3D) | **Optional** not needed if using the solder jumpers to pick the game.
 This part more then doubles the BOM cost. |

 **NOTE**: Additional components maybe needed if you need to revert any previously made desuicide modifications to the arcade PCB.
-Check the Arcade PCB Prep section at the bottom for details.
+Check the Installation section at the bottom for details.

 #### Assembly
 The first thing you should do is a test fit of the socket into the openkey-kabuki PCB.
 I came across a couple PCBs in a batch that didn't fit and wasn't until after I had soldered the SMD components that I found this out.